VanAnderson/go-micro-example/README.md

 ![Security](https://github.com/sksmith/note-server/actions/workflows/sec.yml/badge.svg)
 ![Test](https://github.com/sksmith/note-server/actions/workflows/test.yml/badge.svg)

-This sample project was created as a collection of the various things I've learned about best practices building microservices using Go.
+This is an inventory management microservice for an online retailer.
 I structured the project using a hexagonal style abstracting away business logic from dependencies like the RESTful API, the Postgres database, and RabbitMQ message queue.

 ## Structure